The Critical Reflection Tool (CRT)

 What is the CRT?

 The CRT is a dynamic document that addresses broad contextual issues that impact on Indigenous health curriculum development.
 The CRT can be understood as a management tool for faculties and schools where responsibility for Indigenous health is shared across the organisation.
-Its purpose is to support medical schools implement, monitor and sustain a nationally agreed Indigenous health curriculum framework and to adopt initiatives related to Indigenous student recruitment, retention and support.
+Its purpose is to support medical schools implement, monitor and sustain a nationally agreed Indigenous health curriculum framework and to adopt initiatives related to Indigenous student recruitment and support through to graduation.

 It is not intended that the CRT be an evaluation or reporting tool, but an internal working document that allows for reflection on progress.
 Such a reflective process may assist in developing learning and collegiate culture that will improve Indigenous health teaching and learning outcomes.